Tamely/WraithEngine/Docs/DistributedWraithEngineDesign.md

 - offscreen frame publication is routed through `AxiomSessionEndpoint` rather than being hard-wired only to renderer-local capture polling
 - the current dev-client slice now proves the transport seam with an in-process subscriber harness
 - the current slice has replaced the dev harness as the main demo path
+- encoded H.264 diagnostics are now exposed through the current server without requiring the temporary browser page to decode them
+- validation on macOS should treat sandboxed media capability checks with caution because the sandbox can hide VideoToolbox encoder availability even when the machine supports H.264 encode
 - the current localhost:8080 browser client is still a temporary prototype and should be migrated into a root-level `EditorFrontend` application as the browser shell work begins
-- the next slice should prioritize WebRTC plus H.264 transport quality rather than continuing to invest heavily in the temporary JPEG-streaming path
+- the next slice should prioritize wiring the existing H.264 packet path into WebRTC transport quality rather than continuing to invest heavily in the temporary JPEG-streaming path

 The first implementation step inside that phase is the `GLFW split`: